ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.java.markdown

-# Session : What is a session and how does it work?
+# Session: What is a session and how does it work?

 After creating a RavenDB document store, we are ready to use the database server instance it is pointing at.
 For any operation we want to perform on the DB, we start by obtaining a new Session object from the document store.
 The Session object will contain everything needed to perform any operation necessary: